-It’s time to put Swale’s wetlands at the top of your post-lockdown list!
+It’s time to put Swale’s wetlands at the top of your to visit list

-Many of us have been appreciating our local environment more than ever over the last year, and Swale’s wealth of wetlands have a range of benefits for both your wellbeing and local environment.
+Many of us have been appreciating our local environment more than ever in recent years, and Swale’s wealth of wetlands have a range of benefits for both your wellbeing and local environment.
 Many of the wetland areas of Swale are protected by the Kent Wildlife Trust, RSPB and other organisations.
 Please respect, protect and enjoy them when we are allowed non essential travel and experience our wetlands following the 'Countryside Code'.

 We are shining a spotlight on wetlands as a source of freshwater providing extremely important services to the local eco-system.
 This includes forming a significant part of the food chain, as they are home to a variety of species, many of which ensure a supply of food for the human population.
 Over 90% of marine fish species depend on the existence of wetlands adjacent to coastal areas at some point in their life cycle.